PunkUnicorn/Bubbles/README.md

 Collision detection engine, Bubbles

 This is a 3D collision detection engine.
-Written in C++ < 11 it uses SDL 1.2.
+Written in C++ with the STL.
+It uses SDL 1.2.

+Developed using Visual Studio 2010 and g++ (GCC) 4.8.2

 It expects a unique int Id and radius for each collidable item, and then two application callbacks:
 - One for it to ask for a game objects x, y and z coordinate given the unique Id.
 This is the GetCoord callback